Vaccine 1st puts spotlight on German pharma company BioNTech

 “It was (an email) very early this morning, in the early, early hours from the regulators saying we had received approval,” BioNTech's Chief Commercial Officer, Sean Marett, told The AP.

-Marett, a softly spoken Brit with long experience in the pharmaceutical industry, said the company hasn't had time to celebrate yet.
+Marett, a soft-spoken Brit with long experience in the pharmaceutical industry, said the company hasn't had time to celebrate yet.

 "We’re too busy worrying about packing boxes for the U.K.,” he said, adding that the first shipments would likely hit the road in the coming 24 to 48 hours.

-BioNTech hopes sales of the vaccine will more than cover the cost of development and production.
-Together with Pfizer and Chinese distributor Fosun Pharma it hopes to ship at least 1.3 billion doses of the COVID vaccine in 2021.
+BioNTech — whose Mainz headquarters is located on a street called “An der Goldgrube,” or “At the Gold Mine” — hopes sales of the vaccine will more than cover the cost of development and production.
+Together with Pfizer and Chinese distributor Fosun Pharma, it aims to ship at least 1.3 billion doses of the COVID-19 vaccine in 2021.

 “We’re a biotechnology company, loss-making, and of course we need to generate some money so we can keep in business,” he said.